mikiszx03/AltStore-Beta/README.md

 AltStore Beta - Sideload every iPA

 # Before Installing:
--Download the latest version of iTunes directly from Apple (not the Microsoft Store).
+- Download the latest version of iTunes directly from Apple (not the Microsoft Store).
--Download the latest version of iCloud directly from Apple (not the Microsoft Store).
+- Download the latest version of iCloud directly from Apple (not the Microsoft Store).

 # Installing
 - Download AltServer Beta from []